 The courses we offer

-If you would like to come, please contact Rachael Harris at email@example.com by 8 October.
-It would be helpful if you could say why you are interested in coming.
 The courses can help with stress, anxiety, depression and other kinds of distress, but not with severe mental health issues.
 If you are severely depressed or suffer from a mental illness, it may well not be the right time to start meditation.
-If you are more mildly depressed or for example have suffered a recent bereavement, please let Rachael know and she can arrange to have a chat with you before the first session.
+If you are suffering from milder depression or some other kind of difficulty or distress, please let Lívia know and she can arrange to have a chat with you before the first session.